-which is based on the ratio of the country data for each sub-factor relative to the world average, multiplied by 50.
-For example, on average worldwide, it takes 14 procedures to get necessary licenses.
-Canada's 12 licensing procedures are a sub-factor value that is better than the average, resulting in a ratio of 1.17.
-That ratio multiplied by 50 equals the final sub-factor score of 58.3.
+Sub-factor Score = $$50 \times (Sub-factor{average}/Sub-factor{i})$$ which is based on the ratio of the country data for each sub-factor relative to the world average, multiplied by 50.
+For example, on average worldwide, it takes 21 days to start a business.
+Israel's 12 days to start a business is a sub-factor value that is better than the average, resulting in a ratio of 1.75.
+That ratio multiplied by 50 equals the final sub-factor score of 87.5.

-For the six countries that are not covered by the World Bank's Doing Business report, business freedom is scored by analyzing business regulations based on qualitative information from reliable and internationally recognized sources.3
+For the five countries that are not covered by the World Bank's Doing Business report, business freedom is scored by analyzing business regulations based on qualitative information from reliable and internationally recognized sources.4

 Sources.
-The Index relies on the following sources in determining business freedom scores, in order of priority: World Bank, Doing Business; Economist Intelligence Unit, Country
+The Index relies on the following sources in determining business freedom scores, in order of priority: World Bank, Doing Business; Economist Intelligence Unit, Country Commerce;

-Commerce; U.S. Department of Commerce, Country Commercial Guide; and official government publications of each country.
+U.S. Department of Commerce, Country Commercial Guide; and official government publications of each country.